Sangyadhillo/Pizza_Sales_Dashboard/README.md

 6.Top 5 Best Sellers by Revenue, Total Quantity and Total Orders

-Create a bar chart highlighting the top 5 best-selling pizzas based on the Revenue, Total Quantity, Talal Orders.
+Create a bar chart highlighting the top 5 best-selling pizzas based on the Revenue, Total Quantity, total Orders.
 This chart will help us identify the most popular pizza options.

 7. Bottom 5 Best Sellers by Revenue, Total Quantity and Total Orders

-Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the Revenue, Total Quantity, Tolal Orders.
+Create a bar chart showcasing the bottom 5 worst-selling pizzas based on the Revenue, Total Quantity, Total Orders.
 This chart will enable us to identify underperforming or less popular pizza options.

 ## Software Used